jelilat/learn-tutorials/cosmos/build-a-gofundme-module.md

     * Donate Fund
     * Withdraw Donation

-The code for this tutorial can be found [here](https://github.com/jelilat/gofundme).
+The complete code for this tutorial can be found on [Github](https://github.com/jelilat/gofundme)

+**Note:** *The code in this tutorial is written specifically for this learning experience and is intended only for educational purposes.
+This tutorial code is not intended to be used in production.*

+# About the Author

+This tutorial was created by [Jelilat Anofiu](https://github.com/jelilat/).
+If you'd like to stay up-to-date with my tutorials, follow me on [Medium](https://medium.com/@jelilah/) and [@tjelailah](https://twitter.com/tjelailah) on Twitter.